 4. Late-war aircraft (1917-1918) are to use the Lozenge (Buntfarbenaufdruck) camouflage, noting that a variety of different patterns and colors were used, including special styles for naval aircraft and night bombers.

 5. Historical colors should be used as much as possible when choosing paint colors for an official JG Nr.
 I paint scheme.
-Hue, monitor and CPU variations, as well as simulated weathering and simulated wear-and-tear, should all be taken into account, however.
+Hue and monitor variations, as well as simulated weathering and simulated wear-and-tear, should all be taken into account, however.
 If real color shades are not available, due to conflicting sources, other non-historical colors may be used so long as they closely resemble the historical colors.

 1. All JG Nr.
 I aircraft are to display the Schwarzes Kreuz (black cross) in historically appropriate places.
 As a squadron, JG Nr.
-I will use 3 styles of the Schwarzes Kreuz: an Early-war Tatzenkruez design (1914 – 1915), a Mid-war Tatzenkruez design (1916 – March 1918) and a Late-war Balkenkreuz design (March 1918 – 1919).
+I will use the three archetypal variants of the Schwarzes Kreuz: the Early-war Tatzenkruez design (1914 – 1915), the Mid-war Tatzenkruez design (1916 – March 1918) and the Late-war Balkenkreuz design (March 1918 – 1919).
 A complete stylistic evolution of the Schwarzes Kreuz can be found here.

 2. The Hakenkreuz (hook cross or swastika) is not to be used on any JG Nr.
 I aircraft attached to the official JG Nr.
 I Paint Pack, even though it was often used in the early 20th century as a sign of good luck.
 The use of the Hakenkreuz violates Dictum #3 of JG Nr.
 I’s Dicta Jagdgeschwader (code of conduct document).